This section contains information on how to configure the Sakuli dashboard.

 As long as this set is valid, the user does not have to perform a login again.

-is specified, the user is able to access the dashboard view directly.
+If no AUTHENTICATION_CONFIG is specified, the user is able to access the dashboard view directly.

 If you’re going to use horizontal scaling, please ensure to use the same set of token secrets and users for your scaled deployment so that every user is able to connect and authenticate with every deployed instance smoothly.